Juppé's star rises amid French leadership void

 Juppé has also won the endorsement of Francois Bayrou, the head of the small centrist Democratic Movement party MoDem.
 But he is not everybody’s darling.

-While his former mentor Chirac, now 81, has backed him, Chirac’s formidable wife Bernadette has come out in favour of Sarkozy and publicly criticised Juppé as “cold, very cold, not someone who attracts people, friends, prospective voters”.
+While his former mentor Chirac, now 81, has backed him, Chirac’s formidable wife Bernadette has come out in favor of Sarkozy and publicly criticized Juppé as “cold, very cold, not someone who attracts people, friends, prospective voters”.

 Sarkozy’s backers are going for the jugular - especially on the issue of his age.
 Juppé argues that the fact he would be 76 at the end of any presidential term means he will not be tempted to seek re-election and so will be free to make tough decisions.